DeutscheSoft/toolkit/docs/rendering.md

 tree is *clean*, these operations are relatively cheap.
 Therefore the obvious way to improve the performance of code which triggers many reflows is to reorder operations on the DOM in such a way as to reduce reflows to a minimum.
-It is rather straighforward to apply this technique to individual pieces of code, however that might not be sufficient when different parts of an application modify the DOM in parallel.
+It is rather straightforward to apply this technique to individual pieces of code, however that might not be sufficient when different parts of an application modify the DOM in parallel.
 If each of these pieces of code is optimized to trigger just **one** reflow, the whole application will still trigger as many reflows as the number of individual